godaddy/gasket/packages/gasket-plugin-metadata/README.md

 ## Usage

-Beside the lifeycles available to plugins, metadata can also be described for preset and modules.
+Beside the lifecycles available to plugins, metadata can also be described for preset and modules.

 ### Presets